risk-first/website/risks/Software-Dependency-Risk.md

 ### Unwritten Software

 Sometimes you will pick up [Dependency Risk](Dependency-Risk.md) from _unwritten software_.
-This commonly happens when work is divided amongst team members, or teams.  <!-- tweet-end -->
+This commonly happens when work is divided amongst team members, or teams.

 ![Sometimes, a module you're writing will depend on unwritten code](../images/generated/risks/software-dependency/unwritten.png)